Skip to main content

 4. Local LLMs AND frontier models – without token caps

-5. Honest AI cost maths: 1,000, 5,000 and 10,000 employees
+5. Cost model honestly considered: 1,000, 5,000 and 10,000 employees

-Anyone covering regulated industries with basebox hits the tier ceiling quickly.
-The Enterprise tier publicly stops at “300+ users, 360M tokens, €48,900/year”.
-Realistic enterprise setups – hospitals, health insurers, municipalities or mid-market companies with 1,000+ employees – land in the custom-Enterprise track with bespoke negotiation.
+Anyone covering regulated industries with basebox scales cost with users and usage at very large user counts.
+Realistic enterprise setups – hospitals, health insurers, municipalities or mid-market companies with 1,000+ employees – land in a custom track with bespoke negotiation.

 6. “Is on-prem really worth it?” – Mostly: no

-• Break-even: only at 24/7 ≥ 70% load – not under normal office hours
+• Break-even: only at 24/7 full load – not under normal office hours.

-Translation: putting GPUs in the hospital basement is almost never financially worth it.
-Acquisition costs land between €4–8k (workstation), €10–25k (PCIe server) and €40–110k (SXM/HGX) – plus 27 ct/kWh of German electricity and 1–2 FTE for operations.
+Translation: putting GPUs in the hospital basement is almost never financially worth it, once acquisition, German electricity prices and 1–2 FTE for operations are added.

 Our recommendation – and the core of the CompanyGPT model:

 • STACKIT AI Model Serving as the default, with Qwen3-235B as the flagship, Mistral and Llama for lighter workloads.
-Made in Germany, Schwarz Digits, GDPR- and §203-ready, pay-per-token from around €0.30/M.
+Made in Germany, Schwarz Digits, GDPR- and §203-ready, pay-per-token at the list price of the cloud provider, with no surcharge by innFactory.

-• Hyperscaler fallback on demand: gpt-5-mini for routine workloads, GPT-5.4 / GPT-5.1 (Azure), Claude 4.6 / Opus (AWS), Gemini 3 Flash / Pro (GCP) for special cases – all in your own tenant, with the §203 add-on agreement at Microsoft.
+• Hyperscaler fallback on demand: GPT-5 mini for routine workloads, GPT-5.6 (in the EU data zone GPT-5.4/5.5) (Azure), Claude Opus 4.8 (AWS), Gemini 3.5 Flash / Pro (GCP) for special cases – all in your own tenant, with the §203 add-on agreement at Microsoft.

 • On-prem only where utilisation is guaranteed to be high – e.g. central knowledge services in large insurers or public authorities with proven 24/7 load.